Set up SMTP email service

 This is an example Mastercard credit card confirmation screen.

 Note: Scaleway requests Enter the 4-digit code included in the temporary one euro charge ID.
 It will be similar to this format: SCW* C-7699.
 This can be a problematic step.
-In our testing, it worked fine for one user, showing up immediately in a text alert and also as a pending charge at the credit card account site.
-The four digit code in this example was 4550.
+It can show up immediately in a text alert or a pending charge at the credit card account site.
+If the 4-digit code does not show on your transaction, you may need to contact your bank or credit card company.
+The four digit code in this example below was 4550.

 Text: